 Design and construction of the site-wide remedy as described in the Record of Decision issued by the U.S. Environmental Protection Agency (USEPA) on September 27, 2012 is underway.

-Pre-design and design activities related to the site-wide soils remedy, including design of the stabilization/solidification treatment process for waste materials located in Impoundments 3, 4 and 5, continue.
+- Pre-design and design activities related to the site-wide soils remedy, including design of the stabilization/solidification treatment process for waste materials located in Impoundments 3, 4 and 5, will occur in 2022.

 Impoundments 1 and 2